-** Please note that, effective January 1, 2012, many of California’s firearms laws were renumbered.
+** Please note that, as of January 1, 2012, many of California’s firearms laws were renumbered.
 Please review this disposition table for more information. **

 Among other things, California: